-The uniformed programme, aimed at young people aged 13 to 17, provides fun, friendship and adventure while developing a sense of social responsibility.
-It was established in 2009.
+The cadet force is aimed at young people aged 13 to 17.
+The force provides fun, friendship and adventure for young people while helping them develop a sense of social responsibility.

-Weekly activities involve elements of community safety, physical fitness, outdoor adventure and social responsibility.
+Weekly activities include elements of community safety, physical fitness, outdoor adventure and social responsibility.

-Cleveland Police Cadets have won 2 national awards for their work with people living with dementia in the community.
+Cleveland Police Cadets have won two national awards for their work with people living with dementia.

-In 2016, cadets were given the Lord Ferrers Award.
-The award recognises the outstanding contribution made by special constables, police support volunteers and volunteer police cadets.
+In 2016, cadets won the Lord Ferrers Award, which recognises the outstanding contribution made by special constables, police support volunteers and police cadets.

-It followed recognition earlier in the same year for the Best Social Action at the National Volunteer Police Cadet Awards.
+This honour followed recognition earlier in the same year when the cadets won Best Social Action at the National Volunteer Police Cadet Awards.

 What do Police Cadets do?

 - Debate issues, which are important to them;